knmadsen/hif2a-tcell-ccrcc/README.md

 Raw expression values were processed and normalized as appropriate for each analysis.
 The specific R scripts used for each analysis are provided in the corresponding directories of this repository.

+For convenience, datasets for figures are stored in the scripts directory.

 ### structure

 - README.md
-  - references/
-    - genome.fa (should be downloaded from gs://gtex-resources)
-    - GRCh38.gencode.collapsed.gtf (should be downloaded from gs://gtex-resources)
-    - star_index_oh90
-    - rsem_reference
-  - matrix/
   - scripts/
+    - Fig1.Rmd
+    - Fig1.html
+    - Fig4andSuppleFig5.Rmd
-    - Fig1.R
+    - Fig4andSuppleFig5.html
-    - mergeddf.csv
+    - mergeddf.csv (dataset for Fig1)
+    - df_forFig4.csv (datase for Fig4 and SuppleFig5)
-  - SAMPLENAME.txt
+    -
   - 20260805hypoxiagenelist.txt
-  - results